vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 pretty low for hydrogen and zero for methane, so it doesn't look like (as of yet) fermentation of these two gases is driving things.

+Other symptoms I experienced were right neck and shoulder fatigue and general fatigue.

 ## 2024-10-09: abdominal discomfort recurs and I try Atrantil

 On 2024-10-19, I noticed abdominal discomfort symptoms around 12:50 PM